Ivor Robinson (craftsman): Bookbinding

-Robinson has been called 'one of the world's most highly regarded binders' and one 'of the great bookbinders of the day' and his bindings have been shown in over one hundred exhibitions since 1951 and are in several royal, public and private collections in many parts of the world.
+Robinson has been called 'one of the world's most highly regarded binders' and one 'of the great bookbinders of the day' and his bindings have been shown in more than 100 exhibitions since 1951 and are in several royal, public and private collections in many parts of the world.
 An eight-tape interview with Robinson about his life and work is held by the British Library as part of its 'Crafts Lives' archive.